This post was updated on: June 1, 2019

 With the weight of 13.5 kilograms, Wave Street Off-Road Skateboard doesn't necessarily fall amongst the units you would like to carry around when the battery runs dry.
 Unfortunately, the units range clocks at around 16km, which is not that bad but can certainly be improved with the next iterations.

 The good news is that powerful motor allows the board to carry as much as 130 kilograms of weight and breeze at the top speed of 30km/h, so you will at least be able to carry some baggage while you’re traveling.
 Also, the unit can climb the inclines of 30 degrees which is pretty impressive.

-This skateboard may not pack too many advanced features, but the core specs certainly keep the product on the radar.
+This off road electric skateboard may not pack too many advanced features, but the core specs certainly keep this skateboard on the radar.
 The deck is made of durable Canadian maple and the package comes with a set of pretty sweet pneumatic tires that can survive a lot of abuse.

-Also, it is worth mentioning that the unit supports a fast-charge option so you will be able to charge the board from 0-100% in no more than three hours.
+Also, it is worth mentioning that the unit supports a quick-charge option so you will be able to charge the board from 0-100% in no more than three hours.